caramelomartins/website/content/fixed/code.md

 [polyglot](https://github.com/MiguelPires/polyglot) is a programming language detector written in Python 2.7.
 I wrote this to fiddle with Python and understand more about it.

+[hackerrank](https://github.com/caramelomartins/hackerrank) is a collection of solutions that I submitted to HackerRank competitions or practice exercises.

 ### Scripting

 [wifi-password.pl](https://github.com/caramelomartins/wifi-password.pl) is a simple and fast way to get a WiFi password without having to go through Network settings or check the device.
 It was written in Perl so that I could get the basics of the language.